batteries-included/batteries-included/docs/platform_software_evaluation.md

 ## Great Technical Base

-It's better to pick software that's already on good solid technical footing with fewer features rather than try and shore up a rotten but featureful alternative.
+It's better to pick software that's already on good solid technical footing with fewer features rather than try and shore up a rotten but feature full alternative.